 A periodontist is a highly specialized dentist who has spent several additional years after the basic dental training required to become a dentist.
 Traditionally, periodontal surgeons like Dr. Beck study and train for years how to diagnose, treat, and prevent periodontal disease.
 Periodontal disease is a serious oral condition that, if left undiagnosed or untreated, can lead to gum recession, jawbone tissue loss, and can even cause your teeth to become loose, move around, and ultimately require removal.

 As highly trained surgeons, board-certified periodontists are also extensively trained to perform many different types of oral surgical procedures including tooth extractions, multiple bone grafting procedures, and dental implant placement.
 It is common for San Diego patients desiring dental implants to also need some additional, minor surgical procedures to ensure long term health and success with their new implants.
-Dr. Beck is an expert at performing tooth extractions, bone grafting, and other regenerative procedures in order to prepare your mouth for implants.
+Dr. Beck is a specialist in performing tooth extractions, bone grafting, and other regenerative procedures in order to prepare your mouth for implants.

 As a board-certified periodontist, Dr. Beck has had the same dental training as the general dentists in San Diego, but she has also had an additional 3 years of focused study on periodontal and oral surgery.
 Additionally, she has spent years placing dental implants and even mentors and educates other dentists and dental students about her specialty.